Devnol/Port-a-panel/README.md

 - AU Optronics B156XW04 panel (I used a v5 pane from an HP Pavillion 15-b003ev)
 - Driver board (make sure it's compatible with the panel and particular revision you have) I used [this one](https://www.ebay.com/itm/384518789920) from ebay which has VGA, HDMI, RCA and USB media inputs as well as an analog TV tuner which I won't be using.
 - 12x12mm heatsink or similar for the driver board IC (optional)
+- Some form of speaker (optional, I used a speaker pair from an old LG V500 tablet)
 - Assorted screws (TBD)
 - Magnets (TBD)